Spurs vs. Clippers Player Props Betting Odds

 |3PM

-- Keldon Johnson's 14-point scoring average is 3.5 less than Monday's over/under.
+- The 14 points Keldon Johnson scores per game are 4.5 less than his over/under on Wednesday (18.5).

-- His per-game rebounding average of six is 1.5 higher than his prop bet on Monday (4.5).
+- He has pulled down six rebounds per game, 0.5 higher than his prop bet on Wednesday.

-- Johnson has collected four assists per game, 0.5 less than his prop bet on Monday (4.5).
+- Johnson has averaged four assists this season, 0.5 more than his prop bet on Wednesday.

-- His 1.7 made three-pointers average is 0.2 higher than his over/under on Monday.
+- He has made 1.7 three-pointers per game, 0.8 fewer than his over/under on Wednesday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.